trufflesuite/trufflesuite.com/src/docs/truffle/concepts/ethereum-clients.md

 ---
-title: Choosing an Ethereum Client
+title: Ethereum clients
 layout: docs.hbs
 ---
-# Choosing an Ethereum client
+# Ethereum clients

 There are many Ethereum clients to choose from.
 We recommend different clients depending on whether you are developing or deploying.